How to Be More Present In Your Marriage: 5 Strategies To Try

 You know the feeling where you’re talking to your spouse about his dream of opening a taco truck...and then all of a sudden you’re spacing out and mentally cataloging what you’re cooking for dinner this week...or thinking about the latest episode of The Bachelor?
 Yeah, turns out that makes your partner feel devalued, ignored and, most importantly, like you’re not really there.
-Here, five ways to make sure you’re present when he or she needs you most.
+Here, how to be more present in your marriage with five simple strategies.

 Repeat Back What the Other One Is Saying